-- or cleanup activities.
-Treatment, storage and disposal of soils must be carried out in compliance with all applicable federal, state and local requirements; - (iii) Test for hazardous substances in the environment where they are most likely to be present.
+or cleanup activities.
+Treatment, storage and disposal of soils must be carried out in compliance with all applicable federal, state and local requirements;

+- (iii) Test for hazardous substances in the environment where they are most likely to be present.
 Such testing shall be done in accordance with a sampling and analysis plan prepared under WAC 173-340-820.
 The sample types, sample locations, and measurement methods shall be based on the nature of the stored substance, type of subsurface soils, depth to groundwater and other factors as appropriate for identifying the presence and source of the release.
 If contaminated soil is found in contact with the groundwater or soil contamination appears to extend below the lowest soil sampling depth, then testing shall include the installation of groundwater monitoring wells to test for the presence of possible groundwater contamination.
 Information gathered for the site check or closure site assessment conducted under rules adopted under chapter 90.76 RCW, which sufficiently characterizes the releases at the site, may be substituted for the testing required under this paragraph; - (iv) The testing performed under (a)(iii) of this subsection shall use the analytical methods specified in WAC 173-340-830 and include, at a minimum, the following: - (A) For petroleum product releases, the concentration(s) of hazardous substances potentially present at the site, as appropriate for the type of petroleum product(s) released.
-The minimum testing requirements are specified in Table 830-1. - (B) The hazardous substance stored and any likely decomposition by products where a hazardous substance other than petroleum may be present; and - (C) Any other tests required by the department; and - (v) Investigate for the presence of free product. - (4) Free product removal.
-488 At sites where investigations indicate free product is present, the UST owner or the UST operator shall conduct, as soon as possible after discovery, an interim action to remove the free product while continuing, as necessary, any other actions required under this section.
+The minimum testing requirements are specified in Table 830-1. - (B) The hazardous substance stored and any likely decomposition byproducts where a hazardous substance other than petroleum may be present; and - (C) Any other tests required by the department; and - (v) Investigate for the presence of free product. - (4) Free product removal.
+At sites where investigations indicate free product is present, the UST owner or the UST operator shall conduct, as soon as possible after discovery, an interim action to remove the free product while continuing, as necessary, any other actions required under this section.
 To accomplish this the UST owner or UST operator shall: - (a) Conduct free product removal to the maximum extent practicable and in a manner that minimizes the spread of hazardous substances, by using recovery and disposal techniques appropriate to the hydrogeologic conditions at the site.
-The objective of free product removal system must be, at a minimum, to stop the free product migration;
+The objective of free product removal system must be, at a minimum, to stop the free product migration; - (b) Properly treat, discharge, or dispose of any hazardous substance, water, sludge or any other materials collected in the free product removal process in compliance with all applicable local, state, and federal regulations and permits; and

-488 Moved free product removal requirements in former subsection (4) to new subsection (5)(c).
+&lt;sup>492 Moved free product removal requirements in former subsection (4) to new subsection (5)(c).